Shame (1988 film): Release

-Shame was released on February 26, 1988 in Perth and received a video release on March 22, 1989.
+Shame was released on February 26, 1988, in Perth and received a video release on March 22, 1989.

-Jodrell says the financiers were not supportive of the final film but Paul Barron managed to find investors to buy out their interests enabling the movie to be theatrically released.
+Jodrell says the financiers were not supportive of the final film but Paul Barron managed to find investors to buy out their interests, enabling the movie to be theatrically released.

+Between 1988 and 1992, the film appeared at several film festivals including Vancouver International Film Festival (1988), Uppsala International Short Film Festival (1988), Seattle International Film Festival (1988), Santa Barbara International Film Festival (1988), New Directors New Films (1988), London Film Festival (1988), Houston International Film and Video Festival (1988), Hof International Film Festival(1988), Edinburgh International Film Festival (1988), Cork Film Festival (1988), Chicago International Film Festival (1988), International Film Festival Of India (1989), Hong Kong International Film Festival (1989), Centre Georges Pompidou, Australian - Pompidou Event (1991), Verona Film Festival (1992), and Strictly Oz - A History of Australian Film (1995).

-The film was remade for TV in American in 1992.
+The film was remade for TV in USA in 1992.
 The remake stars English actress Amanda Donohoe.
+Australian telemovie Natural Justice: Heat (1996) has further adventures of Asta as portrayed by Claudia Karvan.

-National Film and Sound Archive of Australia (NFSA) announced in 2017 that it would release a digitally restored version of the Shame as part of its NFSA Restores initiative, which would be premiered at the 2017 Melbourne International Film Festival.
-In the response to the restoration, director Steve Jordell quoted, "It has an immaculate freshness and luminosity that reminds me of its initial screening almost 30 years ago.
+National Film and Sound Archive of Australia (NFSA) announced in 2017 that it would release a digitally restored version of Shame as part of its NFSA Restores initiative, which would be premiered at the 2017 Melbourne International Film Festival.
+In response to the restoration, director Steve Jordell quoted, "It has an immaculate freshness and luminosity that reminds me of its initial screening almost 30 years ago.
 There’s a powerful message in the film – sadly, one that is even more relevant today than when it was first released."

 Home media

 Shame was released on DVD by Umbrella Entertainment in May 2011.
 The DVD is compatible with all region codes and includes special features such as the original theatrical trailer, interviews with Steve Jodrell, Simone Buchanan and Michael Brindley, and an interview with Deborra-Lee Furness.
+In 2021, Umbrella released a Blu-ray edition of Shame with further extra features, including two feature-length audio commentaries.